vedderb/vesc_pkg/tnt/README.md

 * High Current FOC Tone - instant, high torque warning.

 ### Default Settings
 Default settings are based on 20s battery, Hypercore (Future Motion motor), and Little Focer v3.1 set up.
-These are similar to the settings I ride for trails.
-One exception is surge which is disabled.
 Here are more details on the default settings:

 * Pitch Tune - The default pitch tune is a simple beginner tune using only TNT Cfg->Acceleration kp0, kp rate, current 1 and pitch 1.
   * For a trick or trail tune you will want a lower kp0 and gradually increasing pitch angles and currents.